 What if popularity came in a pill?
-Would you take it, no questions asked?
-In "Be More Chill," achieving that elusive “perfect life” is now possible thanks to some mysterious new technology—but it comes at a cost that’s not as easy to swallow.
-What could possibly go wrong?
-Blending the contemporary with retro sci-fi, this thrillingly exciting, comically subversive, and deeply felt new musical takes on the competing voices in all of our heads.
-And ultimately proves, there’s never been a better time in history to be yourself—especially if you’re a loser…geek…or whatever.
+Would you take it?
+In BE MORE CHILL, achieving the “perfect life” is possible thanks to mysterious new technology—but it comes at a cost that’s not as easy to swallow.
+Thrillingly exciting and comically subversive, this new musical takes on the competing voices in our heads.
+And ultimately proves, there’s never been a better time in history to be yourself.

 Tell Me More